 Financial tech company gains SQL Server performance and scalability on Linux

 dv01 moved from PostgreSQL and Redshift to SQL Server on Azure Virtual Machines.
-By doing this, it reduced query times from 30 seconds to 1 to 2 seconds.
+By doing this, it reduced query times from 30 seconds to one or two seconds.

 Healthcare software manufacturer saves costs through cloud migration

-Allscripts moved 600 on-premises virtual machines to Azure and reused on-premises Windows Server and SQL Server licenses in the cloud with Azure Hybrid Benefit to maximise cost savings in the cloud.
+Allscripts moved 600 on-premises virtual machines to Azure and re-used on-premises Windows Server and SQL Server licences in the cloud with Azure Hybrid Benefit to maximise cost savings in the cloud.

 Pricing that helps you save with flexibility and choice